Connor200024/Connor200024/README.md

 - 🤳 App Developer.
 - 🎮 Games Developer.
 - 🥝 Works in IT.
+- 😏 Cyber Sys Admin.
+- 😎 Pentester.
+- 🐉 Ethical Hacker

-# Project I work in: 🔨
+# Project: 🔨
+- Owner of DisTickets.
+- Owner of DscDevelopment.
-- Owner of DscInflux, EasterBot, HalloweenBot & ChristmasBot, MemeBot, HikariBot, VoiceyPlus, ReviewBots, DisWidgets, DisTickets & TropicalBotList.
+- Owner of DscInflux.
+- Co-Owner of DisWidgets.
 - Leadership at Shuffle.
-- The Networking Person @ NodeByte :)
+- Chief Technology Officer at NodeByte.
-- Developer for RadioStats.Online, Quantum Wave, CordX, LinkCord, JobCord, CodeBin & DevHub & ShadeBot
+- Developer at JobCord, CordX, LinkCord, DevHub & CodeBin.
+- Human Resources at InfinityBots.
-- Website Moderator & Support at InfinityBotList.
+- Staff at Hiroko & ToxicDevelopment.

 # Amazing Friends:
-Thanks for everything you do you amazing people. 💕
+Thanks for putting up with me for this long! 🤣😝
 - ItzMatt019
 - Harley200317
 - Rizon